eric-s-s/dice-tables/README.rst

 --------------------------------
 AdditiveEvents And IntegerEvents
 --------------------------------
-All tables and dice inherit from IntegerEvents.
+All tables and dice inherit from dicetables.eventsbases.IntegerEvents.
 All subclasses of IntegerEvents need the method get_dict() which returns {event: occurrences, ...} for each NON-ZERO occurrence.
 When you instantiate any subclass, it checks to make sure you're get_dict() is legal.